-Scope creep is one of the most common reasons projects run over budget and deliver late.
-Often done with the best intentions, changes to scope during a project is an event best avoided.
+Scope creep one of the most common reasons projects run over budget and deliver late.
+Often done with the best intentions, it is best to avoid or limit changes to scope during the project execution phase.

 Most project managers have experienced a case where the customer asks for something outside the scope agreed and expects it included in the project at no extra cost.
-In fact, they're probably acting as if it was always in scope.
+They might be acting as if it was always in scope.

-Defining the boundaries of a project is difficult and without a precise definition, you're heading for problems.
+Defining the boundaries of a project can be complex, and without a precise definition, you could be heading for difficulties.

 What is Project Scope?

 The scope is what a project manager commits to deliver early in the life of a project.
 Definition of the scope takes place during the requirements analysis phase.
-The project manager, working closely with the customer and the users, identifies what is needed to bring about the project objectives.
-The scope gets recorded in the project documentation and agreed with all interested parties.
+The project manager and their team identify what is needed to achieve the project objectives, working closely with the customer and the end-users.
+The scope is recorded in the project documentation and agreed upon by all concerned parties.

 What Causes Scope Creep?